Ken Griffey (griffke01)

 Griffey was born in Donora, PA, where Stan Musial was born.
-He was drafted in the 29th round of the 1969 amateur draft by Cincinnati and was assigned to the GCL Reds, where he batted .281/~.360/.386 with 11 SB in 13 tries and fielding just .841 in the outfield.
+He was drafted in the 29th round of the 1969 amateur draft by Cincinnati.
+Griffey was signed by scout Elmer Gray for what Griffey later claimed was a $15 signing bonus; Gray said he gave Griffey's brother $25 for spikes and a jock strap, meaning that Griffey's brother made off with $10 from the deal.
+He was assigned to the GCL Reds, where he batted .281/~.360/.386 with 11 SB in 13 tries and fielding just .841 in the outfield.
 Griffey was second in the Gulf Coast League in batting average and led the league with eleven doubles.

 In 1970, he advanced to the Sioux Falls Packers and hit .244/~.340/.305 and improved his fielding to .918.
 The next season, he split the year between the Tampa Tarpons (.342/~.431/.477, 25 SB, .949 fielding) and the Trois-Rivières Aigles (.406/~.424/.563 in 9 games).
 He would have led the Florida State League in batting average had he played enough to qualify.

 Griffey spent all of 1972 with Trois-Rivières and hit .318/~.395/.463 and fielded .937.
 He stole 31 bases in 34 tries and scored 96 runs.
 He led the Eastern League in runs scored and was third in batting average and made the league All-Star team.